Introducing Gradio 5.0

 Gradio Components

 Gradio includes more than 30 pre-built components (as well as many community-built custom components) that can be used as inputs or outputs in your demo.
-These components correspond to common data types in machine learning and data science, e.g. the gr.Image component is designed to handle input or output images, the gr.Label component displays classification labels and probabilities, the gr.Plot component displays various kinds of plots, and so on.
+These components correspond to common data types in machine learning and data science, e.g. the gr.Image component is designed to handle input or output images, the gr.Label component displays classification labels and probabilities, the gr.LinePlot component displays line plots, and so on.

 Components Attributes